shared-service/shared-service/README.md

 # SharedService

-SharedService is a Javascript library for build multiple tabs app.
+SharedService is a Javascript library for building multiple tabs app.

 * Use `SharedWorker` to share UI state between tabs.
 * Make all data and services in `SharedWorker`.